Boiler Size Calculator – What Size Boiler Do I Need?

 Boiler sizes quoted on various models are not actually dimensions or capacity.
 The sizing measured in kilowatts is actually referring to the power output that a boiler provides.

-Although it may be tempting to go for a boiler size with the highest power output, this may not make sense from a financial perspective as it will likely end up costing you more to run and waste energy you don’t need.
+Although it may be tempting to choose a boiler size with the highest power output, this may not make sense from a financial perspective, as it will likely cost more to run and waste energy you don’t need.

 What Size Boiler Do I Need Calculator: